-- Be in English. - Be on official Hospital Letterhead and signed. - Include designation of "plastic surgery privileges" or must include delineation of the plastic surgery procedures approved to perform at the hospital. - Include status such as active, provisional, courtesy. - Include active inpatient admitting privileges in plastic surgery. - Be dated within 2020.

-- Note the expiration date of privileges or length of privileges granted such as "3/1/2020-3/1/2021" and be valid through the examination process. - Be in effect at the start of clinical surgical practice and the case collection period, through the Oral Examination.
+- Printed in English. - Printed on official Hospital Letterhead and signed. - Include designation of "plastic surgery privileges" or include delineation of the plastic surgery procedures approved to perform at the hospital. - Include status such as active, or provisional. - Must include active inpatient admitting privileges. - Be dated within the current year. - Note the expiration date of privileges or length of privileges granted such as "3/1/2021-3/1/2022" must be valid through the examination process. - Must be in effect at the start of clinical surgical practice, through the case collection period, and through the Oral Examination.